Spectacular getaways to visit this Summer

 Anantara Layan Phuket Resort

-Dara Cuisine Phuket and Sky Observatory at Anantara Layan Phuket Resort offer a unique experience this summer, combining modern Thai dining with stargazing.
+Dara Cuisine Phuket and Sky Observatory at Anantara Layan Phuket Resort offer a unique experience this summer combining modern Thai dining with stargazing.
 Named after the Thai word for ‘Star’, Dara celebrates Thai culinary heritage and seafaring traditions.
-The Sky Observatory provides an intimate rooftop setting with a custom-built ash dome, where guests can enjoy craft cocktails inspired by constellations while Sky Storytellers guide them through the night sky with Phuket's most powerful telescope.
+The Sky Observatory provides an intimate rooftop setting with a custom-built Ash dome, where guests can enjoy craft cocktails inspired by constellations while Sky Storytellers guide them through the night sky with Phuket most powerful telescope.